 Muhammad was a man of exceptional vision and administrative talent who also commanded armies in battle with incredible skill and charisma without any prior experience.
 He endured a great deal of hardship to spread his message, which he must have believed was the truth given to him by God, especially since forsaking his path would have meant rewards beyond his wildest dreams, as the Meccans had promised early on when they were trying to silence him.

-Some aspects of Muhammad’s life, such as the number of his wives, have been criticized over the years, but social norms in those days were quite different, and one cannot blame people for acting according to the norms of their time – no matter how objectionable those may seem to a modern sensibility.
+As was the norm of his time, Muhammad married multiple women, after the death of his first wife.
+These marriages were mostly meant to cement tribal alliances, and Muhammad treated his wives with utmost respect and love.
+Polygamy may seem unsuitable in the modern era, but we cannot object to people living according to the norms of their time.
 Muhammad, though he had no surviving sons (which was considered necessary for one to be remembered and for which he was severely mocked in his time) has nevertheless not been forgotten.
 Muhammad’s name remains to this day one of the most popular Muslim names worldwide, and his message has reached an unprecedented number of believers.